rage/programming-23/data/part-13/1-pygame.md

 <img src="pygame_linux.png">

-This should install the Pygame library on your computer.
+This should install the pygame library on your computer.

 ### Windows